adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/index.md

 #### On your Windows PC

 * [Android Studio and Tools][23]
-* [Visual Studio Community][10]
+* [Visual Studio 2017 Community][10]
-* [Azure SDK][11]

-When installing Visual Studio, you will want to install the components for Web applications and Cross-platform Mobile development.
+When installing Visual Studio, you will want to install the following workloads:

+* Universal Windows Platform development.
+* ASP.NET and web development.
+* Azure development.
+* Data storage and processing.
+* Mobile development with .NET.

 If you have already installed Visual Studio and did not install these components, run the installer again to add the components.

+You can also use earlier versions of Visual Studio.
+If you do use an earlier version, then the screen shots I provide will not match up.
+You will also need the latest version of the [Azure SDK][11] installed.

 !!! tip
     Development Tools are big, multi-gigabyte installers.
 If you are on a slow or